 Live broadcasting, how does it work?

-On an Internet radio station you can broadcast in two different ways: automatic mode and live.
+On an Internet radio station you can broadcast in two different ways: automatic mode and live mode.
 When you create your playlists and schedule them to play, it’s automatic.
-To carry out a live broadcast on the Internet from your Internet radio station you must use a broadcasting software.
+To carry out a live broadcast on the Internet from your Internet radio station you must use a live broadcasting software.

-REMEMBER: It’s quite normal for there to be a delay of around 45 seconds when going live, this is the time taken for us to receive the stream, process it, re-encode it and then send it to your listeners.
+REMEMBER: It’s quite normal for there to be a delay when going live, this is the time taken for us to receive the stream, process it, re-encode it and then send it to your listeners.
 The delay can vary between 5 and 30 seconds.

 How to choose the right equipment for my needs?

-All projects are unique and the ways to carry out a live broadcast are also unique.
-It is important to determine your needs in order to create the studio that suits you.
-Before you start buying, it is essential that are able to answer these questions:
+All projects are unique, as are the ways to carry out a live broadcast.
+It’s important to determine your needs in order to create a radio studio that is perfectly adapted to that purpose.
+Before you start buying, ask yourself the following questions:

 - Why are you going to broadcast live?